digitalcurling/DigitalCurling/README-en.md

 ### Server config file

+Config file format is JSON.

 ```json
 {
     "port": [10000, 10001]
 }
 ```

+- `"port"`: The ports to be connected by Team 0 and Team 1, respectively.

 The detail of the config file is under construction.

+### Protocol

+Under construction

 ## GUI